zzantares/consul/website/source/docs/platform/k8s/helm.html.md

               "annotation-key": "annotation-value"
             ```

+  * <a name="v-server-extra-environment-vars" href="#v-server-extra-environment-vars">`extraEnvironmentVars`</a> (`string: "{}"`) - extraEnvVars is a list of extra environment variables to set with the stateful set.
+These could be used to include proxy settings required for cloud auto-join feature, in case kubernetes cluster is behind egress http proxies.
+Additionally, it could be used to configure custom consul parameters.

 * <a name="v-client" href="#v-client">`client`</a> - Values that configure running a Consul client on Kubernetes nodes.

   * <a name="v-client-enabled" href="#v-client-enabled">`enabled`</a> (`boolean: global.enabled`) - If true, the chart will install all the resources necessary for a Consul client on every Kubernetes node.
 This _does not_ require `server.enabled`, since the agents can be configured to join an external cluster.